 Non-Baptists seeking a less expensive or more versatile degree track in the Reformed tradition may want to look at Birmingham Theological Seminary.

 Our final entry is Columbia Evangelical Seminary (CES), based in Enumclaw, Washington.

 The alma mater of James R. White, CES offers a self-directed mentoring curriculum similar to European programs.
 As such, it has no teaching campus and demands only a modest $95 per credit hour.
 Also---and unfortunately---this model might leave the school forever beyond accreditation by U.S. standards.

 CES's non-traditional program makes the school very accessible and its strong emphasis on philosophy adds some credibility.
 Its faculty is surprisingly sturdy, with numerous published authors and a century's worth of teaching experience.

 Founded in 1991, CES is fairly young.
 If it can somehow achieve accreditation, expect it to leap into the top tier of apologetics schools.

-The Centre’s faculty includes the most widely known and traveled Christian apologist in the world today, Ravi Zacharias.
-Mathematician and philosopher of science John Lennox is renowned for his books on apologetics, as well as for his debates with top atheists such as Richard Dawkins and Christopher Hitchens.
-And the Centre’s chair, Alister McGrath, is legendary.
+The Centre's faculty includes, perhaps, the most widely known and well-traveled Christian apologist in the world today, Ravi Zacharias.
+Also included are mathematician and philosopher of science John Lennox.
+He's renowned for his books on apologetics, as well as for his debates with top atheists such as Richard Dawkins and Christopher Hitchens.
+And the Centre's former chairman, Alister McGrath, is legendary.